Jérémy Doku: 2025–present: Key player in World Cup qualifiers

 On 9 June 2025, Doku scored the third goal in the 4–3 win against Wales in the World Cup 2026 qualifiers, his first goal for the national team since 30 March 2021 against Belarus.
 On 7 September, he scored his first brace in the Belgium shirt in the World Cup qualifying match against Kazakhstan, which the Belgians won 6–0 at home.
 On 19 November, Doku scored another brace and provided an assist to Charles De Ketelaere, helping Belgium to a 7–0 victory over Liechtenstein to secure their spot at the 2026 World Cup.

+On 15 May 2026, Doku was selected in the 26-man squad for the 2026 FIFA World Cup.
+He started Belgium's opening match against Egypt, but missed the second group match against Iran due to illness, amid reports that he would temporarily leave Belgium's World Cup camp to attend the birth of his first child.
+He later returned to the squad in Seattle after the birth of his son.
+Having missed a week of training and suffering from jet lag, as well as struggling with respiratory issues, Doku failed to make an impact at the World Cup.
+He hasn't managed to register a goal or assist in the tournament, as Belgium were eliminated by Spain in the quarterfinals, which led to harsh criticism from Belgian media.